Giants vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has 42 hits with eight doubles, five home runs, 14 walks and 31 RBI.
-He's also stolen two bases.
+- Bohm has eight doubles, five home runs, 14 walks and 31 RBI (42 total hits).
+He has swiped two bases.

 Bohm Recent Games